ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/revisions.markdown

 {CODE configuration@Server\Revisions.cs /}

-It is possible to have a default configuration telling the revisions feature to revision all documents (by setting `Disabled=false`, which is the default, on the default configuration) and only keep up to 5 revisions, purging older ones (`MinimumRevisionsToKeep=5`).
+It is possible to have a default configuration telling the revisions feature to revision all documents.
+Set `Disabled=false`, which is the default, on the default configuration, and only keep up to 5 revisions, purging older ones (`MinimumRevisionsToKeep=5`).
-Than we override the behavior of the revisions feature by specifying a configuration specifically to a collection.
-For example, let's say that we don't want to revision users.
+Then override the behavior of the revisions feature by specifying a configuration specifically to a collection.

 Conversely, we can disable the default configuration (`Disalbed = true`) but enable revisions for a specific collections.

 ## How it works

-With the Revisions feature enabled, let us execute this code:
+With the Revisions feature enabled, let's execute this code:

 {CODE store@Server\Revisions.cs /}